All Episodes

 I know there's a murmur of trying to impeach him.

-And frankly, if you can impeach a president for a phone call, you should be able to impeach a governor for sending uh thousands of people to their early graves.
+And frankly, if you can impeach a president for a phone call, you should be able to impeach a governor for sending thousands of people to their early graves.

-And the states that stayed open and work with people and had and by the way, had faith in people's ability to govern themselves.
+And the states that stayed open and work with people and had, and by the way, had faith in people's ability to govern themselves.

-And Ron DeSantis wasn't perfect, but he did a darn good job, and he's doing a much better job with the rollout of the vaccine.
+And he's doing a much better job with the rollout of the vaccine.

 Oh, Florida's done a brilliant job.

-And he was criticized for it at the time, and he just focused resources on protecting the elderly, and he let everybody else pretty much uh within reason live their lives normally so that businesses could continue and he didn't have these problems of depression and schools closed and so on.
+And he let everybody else pretty much within reason live their lives normally so that businesses could continue and he didn't have these problems of depression and schools closed and so on.

 Thanks for keeping us up to speed.

-We appreciate it as always.
+We appreciate it, as always.

 All right, 25 till the top of the hour.

-Um, rare moment before we get to your calls, we had an AP reporter's names Matthew Lee actually confronting the State Department spokesperson, Ned Price.
+His name's Matthew Lee actually confronting the State Department spokesperson, Ned Price.

 So we'll continue to work closely with Germany.